 The County's Division of Emergency Services ("DES") oversees Emergency Communication/911, Emergency Management, Fire Department Special Operations, Fire Department Support Services, and the Emergency Medical Services Operations Program.
-DES is led by a full-time career Director and full-time Deputy Director.
-There are 86 full-time and part-time personnel working directly within the division and approximately 40 volunteers.
+DES is led by a full-time career Director and five full-time department heads who oversee the daily operational components of Emergency Services in Washington County.
+The division has 86 full-time and part-time personnel working directly within the division and approximately 40 volunteers who provide dedicated service to the citizens of Washington County.